-Have each kid find items that fit the description and bring it to a staging area inside the house (like the living room).
-After they are all done all the items have to be put back where they go!
+Have each kid find items that fit the description and bring them to a staging area inside the house (like the living room).
+After they are all done, all the items have to be put back where they go!

-Take out some cookie cutters or other random kitchen utensils (tuna strainer, knife, fork, different size measuring spoons and have them play around).
+Take out some cookie cutters or other random kitchen utensils (tuna strainer, knife, fork, different-sized measuring spoons, and have them play around).
 This is a super fun sensory activity for children.

 Soap Play on a Table